ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 In most cases, default configurations inherit from RavenDB On Premise [Client API Configurations](../client-api/configuration/conventions) and [Server Configurations](../server/configuration/configuration-options).
-See the left-side-menu for various configuration categories to find ClinetAPI and Server configurations, or use the search bar.
+See the left-side menu for various configuration categories to find ClinetAPI and Server configurations, or use the search bar.

 Whenever configuration defaults differ in RavenDB Cloud, these configurations will be discussed in this section.